-'''

-.22 calibre, .2225" - .2240" .32 calibre, .310" - .314" 9mm & .38 Spl, .355 ́- .359"

-'''

-Devices other than scoring gauges may be used in establishing the correct value of hits.
+.22 calibre, .2225" - .2240" .32 calibre, .310" - .314" 9mm & .38 Spl, .355"- .359" .45 calibre' .450"-.454" Devices other than scoring gauges may be used in establishing the correct value of hits.
 These devices are not to be inserted into the bullet hole and do not constitute a scoring gauge.

-- (a) In the case of keyhole or tipped shots, the higher value is awarded if the leading edge of the bullet hole touches the scoring ring of higher value, even though the hole is elongated to the bullet's length rather than being a circle of the bullet's diameter. - (b) In the case of skid shots, the higher value is awarded if the leading edge of the bullet hole touches the scoring ring of higher value, except the value of a skid shot may not be more than one ring higher than the original point of bullet contact with the target.
+- (a) In the case of keyhole or tipped shots, the higher value is awarded if the leading edge of the bullet hole touches the scoring ring of higher value, even though the hole is elongated to the bullets length rather than being a circle of the bullets diameter. - (b) In the case of skid shots, the higher value is awarded if the leading edge of the bullet hole touches the scoring ring of higher value, except the value of a skid shot may not be more than one ring higher than the original point of bullet contact with the target.
 The target shall be defined as the entire card or paper on which the scoring rings are printed but shall not include the backing.
-When the original point of contact is on the

-- target card, but outside the scoring rings, and the leading edge of the bullet touches a scoring ring, it will be given the value of the lowest scoring ring. - (c) When a bullet enters a target from the back side it will be scored as a miss.
+When the original point of contact is on the target card, but outside the scoring rings, and the leading edge of the bullet touches a scoring ring, it will be given the value of the lowest scoring ring. - (c) When a bullet enters a target from the back side it will be scored as a miss.

-For further information on scoring procedures refer 2005 NRA Pistol Rules - Section 14.
+For further information on scoring procedures refer 2013 NRA PISTOL RULES section 14.

-- 7. GRADING (NRA Pistol Rules -Section 19) - 7.1 Graded Competitors- Are competitors who are officially graded in SSAA Target Pistol competition.
+- 7. GRADING (NRA Pistol Rules -section 19) - 7.1 Graded Competitors- Are competitors who are officially graded in SSAA Target Pistol competition.
 Grades can only be awarded from Registered Matches.
-Matches are registered by notifying the National Chairman a minimum of 1 week in advance, and sending the National Chairman the scores from the match within 2 weeks of the completion of the match.
-The National Grading Register is maintained by the National Chairman.
-There is no grading card as such.
+Matches are registered by notifying the National Chairman a minimum of 1 week in advance, and sending the National chairman the scores from the match within 2 weeks of the completion of the match.
+The National Grading Register is maintained by the National chairman, there is no grading card as such.
 The National Chairman will supply a copy of the match results in graded form after each event.
-The National Grading Register will be available at all National Championships.
-An individual may receive a copy of their Grading Register card by applying to the National Chairman in writing and supplying a stamped, return addressed envelope. - 7.2 Ungraded Competitors- Are competitors who have yet to complete a registered 30 shot match, and receive a grade in SSAA Target Pistol Competition. - 7.3 Establishing Grades- A competitor will receive their first grading on the basis of their first 30 shot match fired, or in a Championship with multiple 30 shot matches (900 Match) their grade will be based on the average of that match aggregate.
-In a Championship, an ungraded competitor would be marked as "Ungraded" until completion of the match upon which they will be placed in a grade based on that score.
-For a shooter to go up a grade they must equal or exceed the qualifying score on 3 occasions (In the next shoot they are in the higher grade) and there is no time constraint on this.
+The National Grading Register will be available at all national Championships.
+An individual may receive a copy of their Grading Register card by applying to the National Chairman in writing and supplying a stamped, return addressed envelope. - 7.2 Ungraded competitors- Are competitors who have yet to complete a registered 30 shot match, and receive a grade in SSAA Target Pistol Competition. - 7.3 Establishing Grades- A competitor will receive their first grading on the basis of their first 30 shot match fired, or in a championship with multiple 30 shot matches (900 match) their grade will be based on the average of that match aggregate.
+In a championship an ungraded competitor would be marked as "Ungraded" until completion of the match upon which they will be placed in a grade based on that score.
+For a shooter to go up a grade they must equal or exceed the qualifying score on 3 occasions (in the next shoot they are in the higher grade) and there is no time constraint on this. - 7.4 Downgrading- Any application for downgrading must be made in writing to the National Chairman with due reason and supported by documentary evidence (i.e.: score sheets, medical statements etc) that will help the chairman to reach a decision.
+If, upon being downgraded, a competitor shoots a higher grade score, they will be automatically upgraded. - 7.5 Proof of grade- the National Grading Register is the only proof of grading accepted.
+The National Grading Register will eventually be available on the National website.